Freeport welcomes Naval Academy midshipmen

 Freeport welcomes Naval Academy midshipmen who sail from Annapolis

-Five tall ships, sails folded and loaded with midshipmen from the U.S. Naval Academy, motored up Woodcleft Canal and docked along the Freeport Nautical Mile Thursday.
+Five sailboats, sails folded and loaded with midshipmen from the U.S. Naval Academy, motored up Woodcleft Canal and docked along the Freeport Nautical Mile Thursday.

-The 50 students had made their way up the canal around 2:45 p.m., almost threee hours behind schedule.
-They navigated the 65-foot tall, 44-foot long ships into village-owned slips, where they’ll stay through Saturday open for public viewing.
+The 50 students had made their way up the canal around 2:45 p.m., almost three hours behind schedule.
+They navigated the 65-foot-tall, 44-foot-long ships into village-owned slips, where they’ll stay through Saturday, open for public viewing.

 For 21 summers, Freeport has opened its community to the midshipman, who sail 280 miles up the Atlantic coast from the academy in Annapolis to Long Island as an exercise.